lanoueben/lanoueben/README.md

 are java, python, c++, c#, and C. Some Topics I've covered include object oriented programming, game development, big data management, and algorithms.

-Currently, I'm working with fellow developers Jacob Clarke and Luke Schultz on a horror game project Paradise Hell.
-The game is developed in Unity and programmed in C#.

 Contact Information:

 Email:  benjaminllanoue@gmail.com